-recording the recording medium varies continuously in a way that is similar to or analogous to the incorring signal in digital recording, the signal is sampled electronically and recorded as a rapid sequence of organic coded measurements.
-Both andog and digital product after a ward our anika a morphose.
-The very try lock of the voltage are produced by the narring pressures of the count.
+electronically and recorded as a rapid sequence of separate coded measurements.
+Both analog and digital produced when a natural ware strikes a recompliant.
+The very tray bee's of the voltage are produced by the varying pressures of the count.